 - help you develop a strategy to get your business where you want it to be

-- write a plan or programme after working with everyone in your business
+- write a plan or programme that is tailored to the scope of the business

 - help you find solutions to challenges you have making safe and suitable food.

 - improve your existing food safety practices and procedures